 What is conveyancing?
 What are the steps involved in a conveyance?

-Conveyancing is the process of legally transferring the legal title for real property from the vendor to the purchaser.
+Conveyancing is the process of legally transferring the legal title for real estate from the vendor to the purchaser.

 - Obtaining finance

-It is essential that a purchaser has adequate finance to cover the cost of the purchase, stamp duty and any other applicable fees and charges before they proceed with a home conveyance.
+It is essential that a purchaser has adequate finance to cover the cost of the purchase, stamp duty and any other applicable fees and charges before they proceed with a property conveyance.

 - Contract prepared